-How to order noodle soup in Phuket?
+How to Order Noodle Soup in Phuket?

 Select the noodles

-Before ordering a noodle soup, you need to know the name of the different types of noodles first.
+Before ordering a noodle soup, you need to know the names of the different types of noodles first.
 The noodles listed are mostly available in most noodle soup restaurants.
 Useful vocabulary: Mee or Bamee = noodle, Sen = string, Lek = small, Yai = large/big

 Sen Lek